bigbridge-nl/product-import/README.md

     $global->setMsrp(null);

 Attributes with the empty string value ("") are ignored by default.
 They are not imported.

-If that's not what you want, you have several options.
+If that to remove the attribute value, you have two options:

 For textual attributes (datatype varchar and text):

-Import the empty string as empty string:

-    $config->emptyTextValueStrategy = ImportConfig::EMPTY_TEXTUAL_VALUE_STRATEGY_IMPORT;

-Remove the attribute value from the database:

     $config->emptyTextValueStrategy = ImportConfig::EMPTY_TEXTUAL_VALUE_STRATEGY_REMOVE;

-For non-textual attributes (datetime, decimal and integer) you have one other option:
+For non-textual attributes (datetime, decimal and integer):

     $config->emptyNonTextValueStrategy = ImportConfig::EMPTY_NONTEXTUAL_VALUE_STRATEGY_REMOVE;